Tuesday morning one-liners

 DL Arik Armstead tops this list of intriguing 49ers players.

-Seahawks coach Pete Carroll was moved to tears by watching legally bling Jake Olson snap for USC.
+Seahawks coach Pete Carroll was moved to tears by watching legally blind Jake Olson snap for USC.